-Right, this tool is not shown in the toolbar by default, that’s why many of you are wondering where it is hiding.
+Right, this tool is not shown in the toolbar by default if you’re using the basic toolbar, that’s why many of you are wondering where it is hiding.
 Depending on which Adobe Illustrator version you have, the user interface can look slightly different and there are several ways to find it.

 Want to know where it is and how to set it up?
 I got you.

 - Where is the Free Transform Tool in Illustrator?

 - How to Use the Transform Tools in Adobe Illustrator